It was an instant connection when Natasha and Natalie started discussing the numerous wanderlust plans they had.

 Natasha is a natural at blogging and enjoys inspiring her friends through her life experiences and adventure.
 Natalie, on the other hand, is curiously interested in sceneries and finds her spark in photography.
 Collectively, Nat & Nat decided to share their adventures and stories to the rest of the world through blogging.

 After months of contemplating about the blog, they decided to make it a reality on November 2016.
 This inspired both Nat and Nat to travel more, to learn more about vlogging, and to sharpen their technical skills to create a warm yet inspiring blog filled with adventure and lifestyle content.
+You can read more about it in an interview here.

 Both Nat & Nat will be updating the blog regularly, so follow them or leave your e-mail below.